Marcus has just finished filming 'Valhalla' for MGM and Netflix.

-He recently filmed 'Dev In America,' for TG4 in the role of Éamonn De Valera, which will be released in 2019.
+He recently filmed 'Dev In America,' for TG4 in the role of Éamonn De Valera, which airs on September 11th and 18th, 2019, on TG4.

 In March of 2019 he embarked on a hugely successful national tour of the tense domestic thriller 'The Harvest' by Jane McCarthy.